6th National Congress of the Chinese Communist Party: Procedure

 The 6th Congress of the CCP opened on June 18, 1928, hosted by Xiang Zhongfa.

 Nikolai Bukharin, Chairman of the Executive Committee of the Communist International, delivered a report on behalf of the Communist International entitled "The Chinese Revolution and the Tasks of the Chinese Communist Party".

 Under the direction of the Comintern, the delegates elected the 6th Central Committee of the Chinese Communist Party.
 The 6th Central Committee's First Plenum, in turn, chose Xiang Zhongfa as General Secretary and elected the 6th Politburo.
 The five permanent members of the Politburo Standing Committee were Xiang Zhongfa, Zhou Enlai, Su Zhaozheng, Xiang Ying, and Cai Hesen.

 The most important topic of discussion was the breakdown of the First United Front between the CCP and the Kuomintang.
 The Chinese Civil War had begun and the CCP had largely been driven underground.
 The next National Congress would not take place until 1945.

 During the 100th anniversary of the Chinese Communist Party in 2021, the Federal Archival Agency of Russia gave China documents on the 6th congress.

 Impact

 The Congress has great historical significance to the CCP.
-It focused on solving two problems that were plaguing the CPC at that time.
+It focused on solving two problems that were plaguing the CCP at that time.

+Mao Zedong prepared two volumes of documents from the Congress, Before the Sixth Party Congress and After the Sixth Party Congress.
+Major readings for collective study during the Yan'an Rectification Movement (1942-1945), these volumes contended that Mao represented the correct political line of the CCP and contended that Wang Ming and other rivals of Mao were "rightists."